Evaluating RAG systems

 You do not know a RAG system works because one demo answer looks good.
 You know it works when retrieval, grounding, citations, latency, and cost keep passing on a test set that looks like real use.

-Start with real questions
+Start with a real eval set

 Evaluate retrieval first